NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 ## Future Possibilities

 - Raising the warnings in NuGet.exe.
-This technically very challenging, but not impossible.
+This is laborious, but not impossible.